Picking your travel buddy can be hard sometimes. The possibilities of things going wrong are endless.

 “Whoopsieee sorry Bob, I don’t have a license.. looks like you will need to do all 15 hours of driving today”

 Check to see if everyone has what they need to participate in all the fun.
-These may seem like smalls ideas, but can turn in to big problems if not considered beforehand.
+These may seem like smalls ideas but can turn in to big problems if not considered beforehand.

 You DON’T want to be Bob.

-The most important thing to think about is how much love and admiration you actually have towards those people you pick.
+When picking your travel buddy, the most important thing to think about is how much love and admiration you actually have towards those people you pick.
 Ideally, you want to travel with people that you wholeheartedly want to share these incredible experiences with.
 Someone where you can be like “OH MY GOD – look at that tree” and they will be like “OH MY GOD” back…. and you will share that phenomenal moment forever.

 But if you do not know anyone like that, that’s okay.